PhoenixBWS/vibrant-php/README.md

 # vibrant-php
 Pick the particular color from an image which contains your desired lightness and saturation.
-It is something like the awesome palette class in Android  (https://developer.android.com/reference/android/support/v7/graphics/Palette.html) or vibrant.js (https://jariz.github.io/vibrant.js/) but instead it returns only one color based on your own demand.
+It is something like the awesome [palette class in Android](https://developer.android.com/reference/android/support/v7/graphics/Palette.html) or [vibrant.js](https://jariz.github.io/vibrant.js/) but instead it returns only one color based on your own demand.

 # Dependency:
-This PHP function is dependent on @brendonheyer's (https://gist.github.com/brandonheyer) rgbToHsl.php (https://gist.github.com/brandonheyer/5254516) and it must be included before vibrant.php.
+This PHP function is dependent on [@brendonheyer's](https://gist.github.com/brandonheyer) [rgbToHsl.php](https://gist.github.com/brandonheyer/5254516) and it must be included before vibrant.php.
 Thanks to him for it saved a lot of time.

-# Usage:
+# Usage

+### Basic:

 vibrant('path/to/image.jpg');

-This is the basic usage of the function.
-However, vibrant() has a total of 8 parameters and these are -
+### All Parameters:

 $image_source: _String_: _Required_ : Path to an image;
 $square_block: _Int_: _Optional (Default: 8)_ : An integer that determines the dimensions of the resampled square image.
 (E.g. 8 will generate 8x8 image).